DokimiCU/Exile/README.md

 - Go deep enough underground and you might find something....
 - Water: you can drink cave drips (click them).
 Water pots collect rain water, or from wet soil.
 Some plants, food has water.
 - Ovens, kilns, furnaces: build them like you would for real.
 A fire with access to air, and a chamber that gets heated up.
 - Fires.
 Blocks are hotter.
 Charcoal is hotter than wood.
+Fires can be temporarily extinguished by punching them holding sediment.
 - iron smelting.
 This is hard.
 Needs charcoal.
 - Charcoal.
 Make it like you would for real.
 A wood fire with no air.
 - Food: eat stuff and see if you live!
 You can catch animals with clubs (right click)
 - Drugs: a couple of things have useful effects.
 - Not every step in crafting can be done at a work station.
 Some things need to be fired, or soaked in water etc.
+- Build stairs and shelters around your base, this will save you energy and protect you from extremes.